TheAnachronism/YGOPRODeck-Api-Wrapper/README.md

-# YGOPRODeck-Api-Wrapper
+# Yugioh-Prices
-A C# Client Library for the public YGOPRODeck API
+A C# client library for the public [YGOPRODeck API](https://db.ygoprodeck.com/api-guide/).

+## Feel free to contribute via a pull request